JedMills/MTFL-For-Personalised-DNNs/README.md

 `(test_errors, test_accuracies)`
 Each item in the tuples is a numpy array of length T. The training error and accuracy arrays report the average err/acc over the K local steps for the selected clients.

+### Hyperparameters
+The `Fig-5-settings.md` file contains a table listing all the hyperparameters used in the experiments shown in Fig. 5 of the MTFL paper.
+These settings are the same as the settings used in Table 2 and Table 3.
+For example,  the file lists the settings for {MNIST, W=200, C=0.5, MTFL(FedAvg), private=yb} as lr=0.3.
+The learning rates for {MNIST, W=200, C=0.5, MTFL(FedAvg), private=us} and {MNIST, W=200, C=0.5, MTFL(FedAvg), private=usyb} were also lr=0.3.

 ### References
 [1] [_Adaptive Federated Optimization_](https://openreview.net/forum?id=LkFG3lB13U5), Reddi et al. ICLR 2021.